01 Nov What the Difference Between Acupuncture and Dry Needling?

 - is specifically claimable under extras of private health funds; and

 Acupuncture is a protected title under national law.
-For example, a physiotherapist cannot call the dry needling they do ‘acupuncture’.
+For example, a physiotherapist or osteopath cannot call the dry needling they do ‘acupuncture’.

 Both direct and indirect needling can work very well.
 An acupuncturist has much more training and experience and more needling options available to them when treating your health problem.
-When looking for acupuncture in Melbourne make sure they are registered.
+When looking for acupuncture in Melbourne make sure they are registered with the Chinese Medicine Board of Australia.